Artists-for-Humanity/module-space-invaders-phaser/tutorial/steps/step03.md

 };
 ```

-This code is creating a variable that contains the configuration for Phaser.
+This code is creating a variable named `config` that stores the configuration for our game.
 A good explanation of this can be found on the [nuevofoundation website](https://workshops.nuevofoundation.org/phaser-space-invaders-game/phaser-fundementals/):

-> In this variable, you’ll notice that we have defined a variety of characteristics of our game like the width, the height [...]
+> In this variable, you’ll notice that we have defined a variety of characteristics of our game like the width, height, and background color.
 We have also defined the scenes that we will be using (more info on scenes a bit later).
 You can also create a game without scenes and simply put all of the code into the game.js file.
 >
 > You’ll also notice that we define the physics of the game in Config as well.
 In game design, physics is one of the most essential aspects that define the “feel” of a game.
 For example, the bouncy physics in Mario distinctively makes it “feel like Mario.”
 For our game, you can see that we use “arcade” physics, a type of physics in Phaser that is very simple to use.
 Also notice that in our Physics, we define Gravity to be 0, because our game is a Space Shooter so we don’t need any gravity pulling our characters down.